 - A convert effect changes one or more characteristics of a card.
 These changes may include alignment, type, or brigade. - A converted card generally retains its special abilities and identifiers.
-The only characteristics changed or gained are those specified by the convert effect. - Abilities on Heroes (and good weapons) that have been converted to Evil Characters (and evil weapons) can never activate. - Abilities on Evil Characters (and evil weapons) that have been converted to Heroes (and good weapons) may activate, except for abilities that specifically target Heroes when the card is at face value. - Converted characters retain their identifier(s) unless the identifier is alignment specific.
+The only characteristics changed or gained are those specified by the convert effect. - Special abilities on Heroes (and good weapons) that have been converted to Evil Characters (and evil weapons) can never activate. - Special abilities on Evil Characters (and evil weapons) that have been converted to Heroes (and good weapons) may activate, except for abilities that specifically target Heroes when the card is at face value. - Special abilities on territory class characters that have been converted to a different alignment while in territory only remain active if they meet the criteria to activate above.
+If the territory class character is converted back to its original alignment, the special ability is active again, but instant abilities will not reactivate. - Converted characters retain their identifier(s) unless the identifier is alignment specific.
 Heretic, magician, Pharisee, prophet, Sadducee and thief on Evil Characters do not convert when they become a Hero.
 Disciple, martyr and missionary on Heroes do not convert when they become an Evil Character.
 Angel on Heroes becomes demon when they convert to an Evil Character. - A convert effect targets the cards that are to be converted. - A convert effect is permanent, unless a duration is specified.
 If a duration is specified, the converted character reverts to the characteristics that were changed by the convert effect when the duration is reached.
 The reversion is not a convert effect, and any characteristics that were not changed by the convert effect retain any changes that may have been made while converted. - Unless otherwise specified, targets must be in play or a set-aside area. - Unless a non-human target is specified, targets must be human. - Unless otherwise specified, targets are converted to the opposite alignment of their current alignment. - Unless otherwise specified, targets are converted to any brigade that is a legal brigade for the new alignment of the card.
 If a convert effect does not change the alignment of the card, then the new alignment is the same as the current alignment. - All convert effects are instant.